Javeria-Umer/Techionista-Vendee-Globe-Race/README.md

 ![Vendée Globe Race](image-reference-for-race-image.png)

 ## Challenge Overview <a name="challenge-overview"></a>
-Your task is to create a cloud-based Lambda Architecture on Azure to process telemetry data from sailing boats.
+Challenge was to create a cloud-based Lambda Architecture on Azure to process telemetry data from sailing boats.
 This architecture should enable real-time data processing and batch processing for data collection and calculations.

 ### Key Objectives:
 - Implement a Lambda Architecture to process telemetry data.